 Some might argue time is on our side – that regulations insulate companies like ours against disruption and network effects.
 I suggest they talk to the cable companies: this year, 33 million adults will cancel their pay TV services, a nearly 33% jump from 2017.
 Phone companies and taxi services, both highly regulated, have similar stories.

 The truth is all industries face disruption – and they all have choices.
 They can take the Blockbuster approach: hold fast to a single model, not appreciating the circumstances until it’s too late.
 Or they can be curious about how things might change, think deeply about how to thrive amid that disruption, and prepare as best they can.

 I don’t know about anybody else, but at National Grid Partners we’re doing just that.

-With a 25-year background in technology innovation, venture investing, and executive leadership, Lisa Lambert is the Chief Technology and Innovation Officer at National Grid, and Senior Vice President of National Grid Partners.
+With a 25-year background in technology innovation, venture investing, and executive leadership, Lisa Lambert is the Chief Technology and Innovation Officer at National Grid, and Founder & President of National Grid Partners.
 She sits on the board of directors for the National Venture Capital Association and is co-chair of its Venture Forward initiative.
 She is also the Founder/CEO and Chair of UPWARD, a global network of executive women designed to accelerate career advancement.